Platelet-rich plasma – intra-articular administration

 Preparation

-- A lightly digestible diet is recommended before the procedure.
+- A light diet is recommended before the procedure.

-- You should be properly hydrated for the procedure - drink about 1.5 liters of clean water.
+- For the procedure, you must be adequately hydrated – you should drink about 1.5 liters of clean water.

-- After the procedure (especially if the procedure involves the knees), you should refrain from physical activity such as running, jogging, long walking or standing still for a few days.
+- After the procedure (especially if the knees are involved), you should avoid physical activity such as running, jogging, long walks or standing still for a few days.

-- After the procedure of administering plasma to the knee joint, driving is discouraged for the rest of the day.
+- After the procedure of plasma injection into the knee joint, it is not recommended to drive for the rest of the day.

-- Avoid taking NSAIDs (non-steroidal anti-inflammatory drugs) within 7 days before and 5 days after the procedure.
+- You should avoid taking NSAIDs (non-steroidal anti-inflammatory drugs) for 7 days before and 5 days after the procedure.

 Description of the study

-Platelet-rich plasma is an autologous (derived from the patient's own blood, thus minimizing the risk of allergic reaction) platelet concentrate in a small volume of plasma.
+Platelet-rich plasma is an autologous concentrate of platelets in a small volume (obtained from the patient's own blood, thus minimizing the risk of an allergic reaction).

-Platelets release growth factors responsible for healing processes.
-These are mainly PDGF, TGF-β1, TGF-β2, VEGF and EGF.
+Platelets release growth factors responsible for the healing process, primarily PDGF, TGF-β1, TGF-β2, VEGF, and EGF.

-The procedure involves taking the patient's peripheral blood, processing it with a special kit to separate and concentrate the platelets, and injecting them into the treated area.
+The procedure involves collecting the patient's peripheral blood, processing it using a special kit to separate and concentrate the platelets, and injecting them into the treatment area.

-The effects of the therapy begin to be felt after a few days to about four weeks, depending on the severity of the condition.
+The effects of the therapy begin to be felt after a few days to approximately four weeks, depending on the severity of the condition.

-Platelets release growth factors responsible for healing processes.
-These are mainly PDGF, TGF-β1, TGF-β2, VEGF and EGF.
+Platelets release growth factors responsible for the healing process, primarily PDGF, TGF-β1, TGF-β2, VEGF, and EGF.

-The procedure involves taking the patient's peripheral blood, processing it with a special kit to separate and concentrate the platelets, and injecting them into the treated area.
+The procedure involves collecting the patient's peripheral blood, processing it using a special kit to separate and concentrate the platelets, and injecting them into the treatment area.

-The effects of the therapy begin to be felt after a few days to about four weeks, depending on the severity of the condition.
+The effects of the therapy begin to be felt after a few days to approximately four weeks, depending on the severity of the condition.

 Indications

-- Back, hip: inter-articular arthritis, hip girdle muscle pain, sacroiliac joint pain, femoral tendonitis,
+- back, hip: facet joint inflammation, pelvic girdle muscle pain, sacroiliac joint pain, hamstring tendonitis,

-- Shoulder: rotator cone tendonitis and partial damage, rotator cone repair, cartilage damage and early arthritis, SLAP shoulder joint capsulitis,
+- shoulder: rotator cuff tendinitis and partial tears, rotator cuff repair, cartilage damage and early arthritis, SLAP labrum inflammation,

-- Wrist, hand: ligament rupture, triangular cartilage complex damage,
+- wrist, hand: ligament rupture, damage to the triangular cartilage complex,

 Contraindications